chef/automate/components/docs-chef-io/content/automate/create_amazon_opensearch.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-This guide will walk you through the process of creating an Amazon OpenSearch cluster and retrieving the necessary connection details, including the hostname, username, and password.
+You can follow the AWS documentation directly for detailed steps to create Amazon OpenSearch Cluster.
+Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) or follow the below guide, This guide will walk you through the process of creating an Amazon OpenSearch cluster and retrieving the necessary connection details, including the hostname, username, and password.

 ### Prerequisites